-Memory Card Speeds: Memory card write speeds / buffer clearing speeds tops out at around 32MB/s.
+Memory Card Speeds: Memory card write speeds/buffer clearing speeds tops out at around 32MB/s.
 This is why you get that annoying pause after you take a photo and try to access the menu system.
-In contrast the latest Fujifilm cameras can write at speeds up to 108MB/s.
+In contrast, the latest Fujifilm cameras can write at speeds up to 108MB/s.
 Over 3x faster.

-It’s not a huge deal but after using the X-Pro 2 for awhile and going back to the A6300, you’re definitely bummed out a little by the lack of detail in the low resolution screen.
+It’s not a huge deal but after using the X-Pro 2 for a while and going back to the A6300, you’re definitely bummed out a little by the lack of detail in the low-resolution screen.

 The Battery Life: Battery life is good but nowhere near as good as a traditional DSLR when shooting stills.
-The good news is Sony allows you to set the auto off feature to 10 seconds, which really helps if you’re not in the habit of turning off your camera after each use.
+The good news is Sony allows you to set the auto-off feature to 10 seconds, which really helps if you’re not in the habit of turning off your camera after each use.

 I wish Sony still shipped the Japanese batteries, as they were much better.

-Heat: Although the camera shoots 4k, it’s only good when continuously shooting shorter clips; fine for most filmmakers who shoot one take at a time in relatively cool climates, but if you ever need to shoot a long performances like concerts or conferences, you’ll need to look elsewhere.
+Heat: Although the camera shoots 4k, it’s only good when continuously shooting shorter clips; fine for most filmmakers who shoot one take at a time in relatively cool climates, but if you ever need to shoot a long performance like concerts or conferences, you’ll need to look elsewhere.